- Planned progressive program takes students from School to performing company.

 STUDENT SYLLABUS EXAMINATIONS

 Independent evaluations are offered annually.
-Syllabus exam recommendation information is distributed to families during the first week of April.
+Syllabus exam recommendation information is distributed to families during the first week of April (example of the syllabus exam recommendation form on the right).
 Reference the School Calendar of Dates for the syllabus exam fee payment due date.
+Typically, the completed syllabus exams are usually available mid-summer, and are distributed to families the first week of classes in September.

 - Syllabus exams offer a structured, non-threatening third-party assessment of the dancer’s progress and ability, along with encouragement for the mastered skills.
 Feedback includes specific areas that might still require improvement, along with strategies to improve in these areas.